zedtux/fortress/README.md

     $ tail -f log/*.log | grep prevent_access -B 5

-You will see which controller is called and then blocked by the prevent_access! method from Fortress.
+You will see which controllers are called and then blocked by the `prevent_access!` method from Fortress.

 ## Contributing